YottaDB/YDBDoc/GTMAdminOps/dse.rst

 WCINIT
 +++++++++++

 Use the WCINIT command to reinitialize the global buffers of the current region.
-Because it cleans out the cache, the WCINIT command should not be used except under the guidance of YottaDB/FIS.
+Because it cleans out the cache, the WCINIT command should not be used except under the guidance of YottaDB.

 .. note::
    A WCINIT command issued while normal database operations are in progress can cause catastrophic damage to the database.